aziz/SublimeFileBrowser/README.md

 ### Git integration
 In case `git status` returns a colorable output in current directory, the modified and untracked files will be designated by orange and green icons respectively.
 You can use setting `"vcs_color_blind": true` — untracked files will get vertical line on left side of their icons, modified files will get horizontal line under their icons.
 If Git is not presented in your `PATH` you may set `git_path` setting (see example in default settings file).

 ### Hijacking a new empty window (ST3 only)
-**Filebrowser** can hijack new empty windows and show you a *Browe Mode* or *Jump List View*.
+**FileBrowser** can hijack new empty windows and show you a *Browse Mode* or *Jump List View*.
 That is when you run the `new_window` command (through menu or using shortcuts) or when SublimeText starts and there's no previous windows open.

 This feature is only available for ST3 and is disabled by default.
 You can activate it by setting `dired_hijack_new_window` to `"jump_list"` or `"dired"` in your user syntax specific settings file (`Preferences` → `Package Settings` → `FileBrowser` → `Settings — User`).